Answer the the following question: Is Argentium

 If you answered c, you are right!
-Argentium is superhero sterling silver, capable of creating beautiful jewelry without firescale or tarnishing.
+Argentium is a superhero sterling silver, capable of creating beautiful jewelry without firescale that’s tarnish resistant.
 How does it do this, you ask?

 Argentium was developed by Peter Johns at the Art and Design Research Institute at Middlesex University in London, England in the 1990’s with the intention of making a silver alloy with increased resistance to tarnishing and firescale.
 In addition, it is more durable and has greater ductility.
 It can also be heat-hardened and has a brighter shine than regular sterling silver.
 Finally, Argentium is made with ethically sourced silver and is hypoallergenic.
 All this, and it doesn’t cost a whole lot more than traditional sterling silver!

 What can you do with it?
 Pretty much anything you do with traditional sterling silver.
 Argentium Sterling is available in sheet, wire, bezel and gallery wire, tubing, solder and casting grain, so any projects you make with sterling silver can easily be made with Argentium.
 Argentium really likes itself and FUSES well for Granulation pieces or jump rings .
 All the jewellery pieces featured on this page were made using Argentium Sterling and FUSED instead of soldered.

 Because of the brightness, Argentium makes beautiful, clean-lined modern jewelry.
 Because of the germanium oxide, liver of sulfur and silver black do not create a patina on Argentium the way they do on traditional sterling silver.